 In a pair of articles at Rorate Caeli (here and here), traditionalist Catholic historian Roberto de Mattei offers some illuminating observations about paranoid modes of thinking trending in some right-wing circles, such as the QAnon theory.
 These are usually criticized as “conspiracy theories,” but as De Mattei points out, that they posit malevolent left-wing conspiracies is not the problem.
 Left-wing ideas really do dominate the news media, the universities, the entertainment industry, corporate HR departments, and so on.
 Left-wing politicians and opinion makers really are extremely hostile to traditional moral and religious views, and in some cases threaten people’s freedom to express them.
-A transformative project like The Great Reset is not the product of right-wing fantasy – , for goodness’ sake.
+A transformative project like The Great Reset is not the product of right-wing fantasy – it has its own official website, for goodness’ sake.
 Left-wingers in government, the press, NGOs, etc. have common values and goals and work together to advance them.
 The “conspiring” here is not secret or hypothetical, but out in the open.

 The characteristic of false conspiracy theories is that they cannot offer any documentation or certainty.
 To compensate for their lack of proofs, they use the technique of narration, which takes hold of the emotions, more than reason, and seduces those, who by an act of faith, have already decided to believe the far-fetched, propelled by fear, anger and rancor.

 De Mattei elaborates on the cognitive mechanism involved in his other article, as follows: